Iceland is a magical country! It’s one of my favorite trips we’ve ever taken because it’s just so unique.

 This is actually a pretty popular pastime in Iceland, with tunnels exposed beneath glaciers, and cathedral-like caverns to explore.
 A good spot for this is Vatnajokull—the largest glacier in all of Europe, in case you didn’t know!

-Jokulsarlon glacier lagoon is also a pretty mesmerizing place to visit in winter, with gorgeous scenery to be in awe with.
+Jokulsarlon glacier lagoon is also a pretty mesmerizing place to visit in winter, with gorgeous scenery to be in awe of.

 And, oh yeah, how about those hot springs?
 There’s nothing on Earth quite like soaking in a geothermal pool while it’s freezing out, or snowing, or even while the Northern Lights are on show.
 Then, do as the locals do: roll around in the snow and then jump back into the hot spring!